garrandall/popular-music-data/tracks/if-you-ever-stop-loving-me-montgomery-gentry.md

 All tryin' to get their hands on me.
 And I ain't even done a danged thing wrong.
 I've been waylaid, freight-trained, short-changed,
-By bigger an' badder men.
+By bigger and badder men.
 An' all I got to say is: "Bring it on."
 Hard rain, rough road,
 So my life goes.